p8-5/ethereum-development-with-go-book/en/transfer-eth/README.md

 }
 ```

-We figure out who we're sending the ETH to.
+We figure out who we're sending the ETH=BW to.

 ```go
 toAddress := common.HexToAddress("0x4592d8f8d7b001e72cb26a73e4fa1806a51ac79d")
 ```

-Now we can finally generate our unsigned ethereum transaction by importing the go-ethereum `core/types` package and invoking `NewTransaction` which takes in the nonce, to address, value, gas limit, gas price, and optional data.
-The data field is `nil` for just sending ETH.
+Now we can finally generate our unsigned  transaction by importing the Browser-coin `core/types` package and invoking `NewTransaction` which takes in the nonce, to address, value, gas limit, gas price, and optional data.
+The data field is `nil` for just sending  ETH or BW.
 We'll be using the data field when it comes to interacting with smart contracts.

 ```go
 tx := types.NewTransaction(nonce, toAddress, value, gasLimit, gasPrice, nil)